 Unique features of NNU’s Pre-Medical concentration within the Department of Biology include:

-Student interested in pursuing a Pre-Medical concentration at NNU are encouraged to prepare by taking at least two high school courses in laboratory science and three years of high school mathematics.
+Students interested in pursuing a Pre-Medical concentration at NNU are encouraged to prepare by taking at least two high school courses in laboratory science and three years of high school mathematics.
 In planning a college program, you should follow the requirements and recommendations of the particular professional schools to which you anticipate applying for admission.
-NNU pre-medical advisors can assist you in planning your undergraduate coursework.
+NNU Pre-Medical advisors can assist you in planning your undergraduate coursework.

 The Biology major with a Pre-Medical concentration has been specifically designed for matriculation into pre-professional programs.
-Those programs all require at least 8 cr of general biology, 8 cr of general chemistry, 8 cr of organic chemistry, 8 cr of college physics, and 8 cr of biochemistry.
+Those programs all require at least 8 credits of general biology, 8 credits of general chemistry, 8 credits of organic chemistry, 8 credits of college physics, and 7 credits of biochemistry.
 As electives, you might consider additional courses in chemistry, biological science, mathematics, psychology, and sociology.
-While NNU’s catalog explicitly lists a pre-medical concentration in the Department of Biology, students can also pursue a medical profession with a degree in biochemistry or other fields, if they take the core requirements in the sciences.
+While NNU’s catalog explicitly lists a Pre-Medical concentration in the Department of Biology, students can also pursue a medical profession with a degree in biochemistry or other fields, if they take the core requirements in the sciences.

 Offered On Campus

 |Metropolitan and nonmetropolitan area occupational employment and wage estimates for the Boise area are sourced from U.S. Bureau of Labor Statistics.|